Venture capital firms evaluate thousands of investment opportunities per year.

 4. Network your way to high-quality deal flow

-The previous three tips were all about drawing on your team members’ existing professional network, but expanding that network is just as valuable.
+While you should always draw on your team members’ existing professional network, expanding your network is just as valuable.
 Networking events, startup pitch nights, industry events, and accelerator demo days provide direct access to some of the best up-and-coming companies.
-While many of these events have shifted online, the most successful VCs are adapting and focusing on digital networking.

 Taking the stage yourself can also help you stand out to prospects and startups in a way that provides value to them.
 Collaborate with event organizers who can help you get speaking gigs—particularly at events in verticals that line up with your investment thesis.
 Some events will let you host “office hours” to connect and offer advice to founders, startups, private companies, and early-stage ventures.